1pcl/IoT_maintenance/IoT_maintenance/readme.md

 ### Scenario 2: Animal House Monitoring

 **Scenario Description:**
 This scenario involves environmental monitoring in an animal research facility, such as one housing laboratory mice.
-As shown in Fig.~\ref{fig:animal_topology}, $300$ sensor nodes are deployed across multiple animal rooms to monitor environmental conditions such as temperature and humidity.
+As shown in Fig.2, $300$ sensor nodes are deployed across multiple animal rooms to monitor environmental conditions such as temperature and humidity.
 Given the high value of the animals and the potential economic loss if environmental parameters deviate, including a temperature spike that could cause animal mortality, this scenario features denser node deployment, higher sampling frequency, and higher-value data packets.

 **Topology Structure:**
 ![Animal House Topology](./images/animal_house_topology.png)